 ⚠️ Tip: Anti-androgen treatments can also help acne, but they’re not as effective as the dietary changes and supplements discussed in my latest acne post.

-Natural anti-androgen treatments for hirsutism
+Natural anti-androgen supplements for hirsutism

 Zinc improves ovarian function thereby decreasing androgens and increasing progesterone, which is a natural androgen blocker.
 In a recent clinical trial, zinc supplementation significantly improved hirsutism in just eight weeks.
 The recommended dose is 30-50 mg taken directly after dinner.
 Don’t take zinc on an empty stomach, or it could make you feel sick.
 See the 7 Ways Zinc Rescues Hormones.